 Fluoride Content in Black, White, Green, and Oolong Teas

 Many studies recommend consuming a large quantity of tea daily to see health benefits.
 However, the quality of the tea may be the most important factor to consider since higher quality, loose leaf tea corresponds to minimizing toxins such as fluoride.
-Green, black, white and oolong teas naturally have differing levels of fluoride in the leaves.
+Green, black, white and oolong teas naturally have different levels of fluoride in their leaves.

 Fluoride in Tea

 As the controversy swells regarding fluoride in drinking water, it's important to look at our diet to minimize other sources of fluoride.